o3de/o3de.org/content/docs/userguide/working-with-slices-cinematic-sequences.md

+description: ' See the following best practices when working with slices and sequences in &ALYlong;. '
+slug: working-with-slices-cinematic-sequences
+title: Working with Slices and Sequences
+---
 # Working with Slices and Sequences<a name="working-with-slices-cinematic-sequences"></a>

 When you create a track view sequence that has entities contained in slices or add a track view sequence in a slice, the process is the same as creating a track view sequence in a level\.
 The workflow is identical\.
 However, see the following best practices when working with slices and track view sequences\.